 Dish Home IPO will help with its Ambitions

-DishHome has nationwide coverage with over a hundred distributors and boasts a customer base of above 1.5 million.
-There was also the talk of The DTH introducing satellite internet using VSAT technology.
+DishHome has nationwide coverage with over a hundred distributors and boasts a customer base of above 2 million.
+There was also a talk about The DTH introducing satellite internet using VSAT technology.

 However, satellite internet will not come cheap.
 It will cost multimillions.
 Nepal doesn’t have a satellite.
 DishHome is already relying on Israeli company Spacecom for its TV service.
 And now with the company investing in fiber net, it may have scrapped the plan for satellite internet.
 Or the whole talk might be just a rumor.